Sp-bit-code/Satellite-Image-Enhancement-Feature-Extraction-and-Land-Classification/README.md

 ---

-## 12. Future Improvements
+## 14. Future Improvements

 * Improve model accuracy
 * Add more classes
 * Add Grad-CAM visualization
 * Deploy on cloud
-* Integrate satellite APIs
+* Real-time satellite API integration

 ---

-## 13. Conclusion
+## 15. Conclusion

-This project demonstrates how computer vision and deep learning can be used to solve real-world land classification problems using satellite imagery.
-It combines theoretical concepts with practical implementation.
+This project demonstrates how computer vision and deep learning can be applied to solve real-world land classification problems using satellite imagery.
+It integrates theory and practical implementation effectively.

-Just tell 👍